 - Articulate some of the effects the past has had on present day circumstances, perceptions of, and disparities in, race in the U.S. ;

-- Recognize and question cultural assumptions, rules, biases, and knowledge claims as they relate to race and ethnicity; and
+- Recognize and question cultural assumptions, rules, biases, and knowledge claims as they relate to race and ethnicity;

 Quantitative Reasoning is the process of forming conclusions, judgments or inferences from quantitative information.
 At UW‐Madison, Quantitative Reasoning is divided into two categories, Quantitative Reasoning Part A and Part B, and these courses support attainment of learning in Quantitative Reasoning in different ways.
 QR‐A courses provide students with broad quantitative skills students can expect to apply in other contexts.
-In QR‐B courses, students are required to think critically and apply quantitative skills to interpret data, draw conclusions, and solve problems within a disciplinary or interdisciplinary context.
+In QR‐B courses, students are required to think critically and apply college-level quantitative skills to interpret data, draw conclusions, and solve problems within a disciplinary or interdisciplinary context.

 QR-A Learning Outcomes: Using quantitative information and the tools of college‐level mathematics, computer science, statistics or formal logic, students will develop skills to: